-Deutsche Hypo has prepared this report in accordance with the Global Reporting Initiative (GRI) G4 guidelines in compliance with the core option.
-The report was approved by the Board of Managing Directors of Deutsche Hypo at its meeting on 1 August 2017.
+Deutsche Hypo has prepared this report in accordance with the Global Reporting Initiative (GRI) G4 quidelines in compliance with the Core option.
+The report was approved by the Board of Managing Directors of Deutsche Hypo at its meeting on 12 June 2018.
 No external audit has been performed.

-The report, which was prepared for the first time in 2016 and will be published annually in future, comprises the period from 1 January 2016 to 31 December 2016.
-When available, the performance indicators presented here relate to financial years 2014, 2015 and 2016.
+The report, which was prepared for the year 2017 and will be published annually, comprises the period from 1 January 2017 to 31 December 2017.
+Where available, the performance indicators presented here relate to financial years 2015, 2016 and 2017.

 Deutsche Hypo publishes its business figures annually in accordance with the German Commercial Code (Handelsgesetzbuch - HGB).
-The annual report for 2016 provides the underlying data for the performance indicators stated in this report.
+The annual report for 2017 provides the underlying data for the performance indicators stated in this report.